Cattle in religion and mythology: Hinduism

-Hinduism specifically considers the zebu (Bos indicus) to be sacred.
+Modern Hinduism specifically considers the zebu (Bos indicus) to be sacred, but there is historical evidence for the slaughter and consumption of beef in ancient India.
+Indian historian Romila Thapar specifically points to Vedic scriptures, ritual, and cultural practice.
+Indian sociologist M. N. Srinivas has argued that beef-eating became a widespread taboo in the Vedic period as non-Aryans became increasingly "Sanskritized" in order to elevate their caste status.

 Respect for the lives of animals including cattle, diet in Hinduism and vegetarianism in India are based on the Hindu ethics.
 The Hindu ethics are driven by the core concept of Ahimsa, i.e. non-violence towards all beings, as mentioned in the Chandogya Upanishad (~ 800 BCE).
 By mid 1st millennium BCE, all three major religions – Buddhism, Hinduism, and Jainism – were championing non-violence as an ethical value, and something that impacted one's rebirth.
 By about 200 CE, food and feasting on animal slaughter were widely considered as a form of violence against life forms, and became a religious and social taboo.
-India, which has 79.80% Hindu population as of (2011 census), had the lowest rate of meat consumption in the world according to the 2007 UN FAO statistics, and India has more vegetarians than the rest of the world put together.
+India, which has 79.80% Hindu population as of the 2011 census, had the lowest rate of meat consumption in the world according to the 2007 UN FAO statistics, and India has more vegetarians than the rest of the world put together.
+Despite the ethical commitment to nonviolence towards animals, in contemporary India, the beef-eating taboo is a core tenet of Hindu nationalism and is regularly used as justification for cow vigilante violence in India particularly targeting Muslims.